bisgardo/concordium-tools/concordium-params-serializer/README.md

 The server has two endpoints:

-- `/init`: Serializes the parameter for a transaction of type `initContract` transaction.
+- `/init`: Serializes the parameter for a transaction of type `initContract`.
 - `/update`: Serializes the parameter for a transaction of type `update`.

 Both endpoints expect POST requests with the parameter being provided as JSON in the request body.